 These pipelines were once bespoke one-off endeavors.
 Today we can leverage projects like Spring Cloud Pipelines or dotnet-pipelines as a starting point.
 Following an opinionated build/test/stage/prod flow, we can be up and running in our own environment quickly.
 And we can be sure that our code does what we say it does, thanks to a shortened “idea to production” cycle.

 Speed to market is the make or break attribute for your company.
 Clinging to decades-old processes because “that’s how we’ve always done it” is a recipe for failure.
-Thankfully, in 2018, we have the proven patterns and practices to help you accelerate time to market!
+Thankfully, we now have the proven patterns and practices to help you accelerate time to market!

 Part 1: Should that be a Microservice?
 Keep These 6 Factors in Mind